delhoume/onebitimage/README.md

   onebit is freeware but miniz has its own license

 There are a number of formats dedicated or able to describe 1 bit images:
-- xbm and xpm, mostly a compilable C representation of the 1 bit image
+- xbm and xpm, mostly a C compilable representation of the 1 bit data
 - pbm (p1 ascii and p4 binary)
 - jbig / jbig2, usually embedded in bi-level PDFs, but can be stand-alone
 - ccitt g3 or g4, usually embedded in bi-level TIFFs
 - gif, in a standard 2 color palette. allows animation
 - tiff with various compressions

+- TODO  leverage/integrate STB read/write to avoid rewriting low-level functions, and be more portable.
+   - no internal doc
+   - lots of #ifdef and obscure code
+   - BUT ...
+STB handles file/memory sources, endianness, portability macros , row-swapping, deflate, etc...
+   -